Fall 2024 Religious Studies Courses

 Introduction to study of religion including, but not limited to, social scientific approaches, focusing on symbols, myths, and rituals as constitutive features of individual and communal religious thought and practice.

-• RELG 200U PATTERNS OF RELIGION
+• RELG 200U Patterns of Religion

 Credit Hours: 3